hassansajid8/help-center-api/backend/README.md

-This is the backend api server for a simple Referral page.
+This is the backend api server for a simple helper cards page.
 Built using ExpressJS and PrismaORM

 ## Prerequisites

-You need a mysql server & a gmail account you'll send emails from.
+You need a postgresql server.

 ## Getting Started